Autism Scripting: From Coping Strategy to Communication Superpower

 Seeking an autism diagnosis as a woman means navigating a system not designed with you in mind.

 Women’s high functioning autism symptoms often manifest as perfectionism, social exhaustion, and intense special interests in socially acceptable topics.
+Remember that diagnosis is not about fitting a stereotype but recognising your neurological differences and accessing appropriate support.

 And while this option has no associated cost, there is also no guarantee that the clinician you are served by will have a full and complete appreciation of the female autistic presentation.